 7. Go to bed on time.

 The temptation to stay up late to get some time to yourself is common among moms, but there’s actually a term for this.
-It’s called revenge bedtime procrastination, and the idea behind it is postponing going to bed to fit in the personal time you didn’t get during the day.
-While it’s essential to get time to yourself, sacrificing sleep isn’t necessarily the best way to do it.
+It’s called revenge bedtime procrastination, and the idea behind it is postponing going to bed to fit in the personal time you didn’t get during the day.1 While getting time to yourself is essential, sacrificing sleep isn’t necessarily the best way to do it.

 8. Fit in some physical activity.

-Exercise is a great way to help relieve stress.
-If the idea of committing time to work out is overwhelming, getting out for a walk works too.
+Exercise is a great way to help relieve stress and avoid mom burnout.
+If committing time to workouts is overwhelming, getting out for a walk works too.
 Even if you have to bring a stroller or walk slower than you’d like, the important thing is to get moving.

 9. Use different places in the home for different things.